1st Guards Mechanized Corps (Soviet Union): History

 Depending on the specific tasks allotted, units from the Reserve of the Supreme High Command (Stavka reserve) could be added to help it achieve its mission.
 When the 1st Guards Mechanized Corps returned to the front in January 1945, its tank formations were completely equipped with American M4A2 Sherman Lend-Lease tanks.

-The Corps had been re-designated the 1st Guards Mechanised Division by March 1946 and served in the Transcaucasian Military District before being reorganised as the 2nd Guards Motor Rifle Division in 1957, 2nd Guards MR Training in 1960, and then the 16th Guards MRD on 17 November 1964 (Military Unit Number 35695).
+The Corps had been re-designated the 1st Guards Mechanised Division by March 1946 while at Maragheh in Iran.
+In April 1946 it moved to Tbilisi in Georgia, in the Transcaucasian Military District.
+It was then reorganised as the 2nd Guards Motor Rifle Division in 1957, 2nd Guards MR Training in 1960, and then the 16th Guards MRD on 17 November 1964 (Military Unit Number 35695).
 On 18 August 1968 renamed 100th Guards Training Motorised Rifle Division.
-At some point afterwards, probably in the late 1980s, it was renamed the 171st Guards District Training Centre.

 On September 7, 1985, the division was named after Lieutenant General I.N.
 Russiyanov.
-Since 1987, the division began to be called the 171st Guards District Training Center (Military Unit Number 30105).
-It was based in Tbilisi throughout the postwar period.
+On 14 September 1987, the division began to be called the 171st Guards District Training Center (Military Unit Number 30105).
 In June 1992, after the collapse of the USSR, it was disbanded.
-Remaining Russian units in that location gained the designation of the 137th Military Base.
+Remaining Russian units in Vaziani in Tbilisi gained the designation of the 137th Military Base.

 Yet that same month, the battle banner of the division, its honours and awards were transferred to the 212th District Training Centre in Chita, Zabaykalsky Krai, Far Eastern Military District (Military Unit 30672).
 Up until 1987 the 212th DTC had been the 49th Tank Training Division.
 With the change, the centre in Chita became the 212th Guards District Training Center "Vienna of the Orders of Lenin and Kutuzov," for junior specialists named after Lieutenant General I.N.
 Russiyanov.